DrPeachy/ResumeSaver/README.md

 ## User Stories or Use Cases

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a user, I can create a new workspace
-4. as a user, I can either 1. upload existed resume into workspace for content extraction, or 2. directly add content to workspace
+4. as a user, I can either 1. upload existed resume into workspace for content extraction, or 2. directly add content to resume editor
+5. as a user, I can preview the resume pdf in the preview tab in almost realtime
+6. as a user, I can edit resume format in the Inspector panel
-5. as a user, I can export resume in desired format and style after finishing
+7. as a user, I can export resume in desired format and style after finishing

 ## Research Topics